MorElf7/UnJobless/README.md

 ```
 npm install -g pnpm@8
 ```

-NOTE: The backend is hosted on Vercel already so there is no need to run it locally.
+NOTE: On Windows, running with Powershell might encounter execution permisison errors if not Administrator.
+Use cmd instead

 ### Apps and Packages

-- `web`: Main web Next.js app
+- `web`: Main web React.js app
 - `extension`: Chrome extension
+- 'backend': The backend is hosted on Vercel already so there is no need to run it locally.

 ### Develop